Project Overview

 UX Audit

-I conducted a heuristic evaluation to identify specific usability issues and diagnose why the value proposition wasn't landing.
+I conducted a heuristic evaluation of the original landing page to identify specific usability issues and diagnose why the value proposition wasn't landing.

 I conducted a heuristic evaluation to identify specific usability issues.